-1395 Days without Red & Projections
+1395 Days without Red &

-A collection of Artangel’s previous film commissions ran alongside 1395 Days without Red, among them Tony Oursler’s droll son et lumière after dark in Whitworth Park and Atom Egoyan’s mordantly humours Steenbeckett, a labyrinth of 16mm film whirring endlessly though a darkened gallery.
+A collection of Artangel’s previous film commissions ran alongside 1395 Days without Red, among them Tony Oursler’s droll son et lumière after dark in Whitworth Park and Atom Egoyan’s mordantly humorous Steenbeckett, a labyrinth of 16mm film whirring endlessly through a darkened gallery.
 Both commissions played to record audiences at the Whitworth.

-1395 Days without Red commissioned by Artangel with Manchester International Festival, Whitworth Art Gallery (Manchester), Fundació Museu D’Art Contemporani de Barcelona (MACBA), Museum Boijmans Van Beuningen (Rotterdam), enabled by Han Nefkens, H+F patronage, Festival d’Automne (Paris), Arts Council England, European Cultural Foundation, Film Fund Sarajevo, Marian Goodman Gallery (New York), Hauser & Wirth (London and Zurich).
+1395 Days without Red commissioned by Artangel with Manchester International Festival, Whitworth Art Gallery (Manchester), Fundació Museu d’Art Contemporani de Barcelona (MACBA), Museum Boijmans van Beuningen (Rotterdam), enabled by Han Nefkens, H+F patronage, Festival d’Automne (Paris), Arts Council England, European Cultural Foundation, Film Fund Sarajevo, Marian Goodman Gallery (New York), Hauser & Wirth (London and Zurich).
 Co-produced by Artangel and SCCA/pro.ba.

 Projections produced by Artangel, Whitworth Art Gallery and Manchester International Festival.